JerryGreenough/Affluency-Classification-Using-Energy-Time-Series/README.md

 The exact implementation details are given in the accompanying source code.

 The result of training the scikit-learn linear SVM using the 'perfect customer' data are shown below for a number of training ratios.
 For each training ratio, the parameter combination
-[C, gamms] that GridSearchCV calculated as optimal is shown in tandem with four results for each generalization case, 'test' and 'entire' (described previously).
+[C, &gamma;] that GridSearchCV calculated as optimal is shown in tandem with four results for each generalization case, 'test' and 'entire' (described previously).
 The four results are taken directly from the classification report (implemented in scikit-learn as ```classification_report```).
 The assessment results concerned are the 'precision', 'recall', 'accuracy' and 'f1-score' values associated with the "Affluent" class.